SamiKalliomaki/eppabasic/static/manual/en/index.md

 EppaBasic
 ==========
-EppaBasic is a programming designed for educational use.
+EppaBasic is a programming language designed for educational use.

 Contents
 -------